-All provisions for recreation streamflows are subject to the safe operation of the UARP facilities and equipment necessary to provide such streamflows.
+All provisions for recreational streamflows are subject to the safe operation of the UARP facilities and equipment necessary to provide such streamflows.
 The Licensee shall maintain all UARP facilities and equipment in good working order.
-The Licensee shall not schedule discretionary equipment outages in conflict with the recreation streamflows described above.
-The Licensee shall provide scheduled recreation streamflows on the days when such releases are forecast to occur.
+The Licensee shall not schedule discretionary UARP facility or equipment outages in conflict with providing the recreation streamflows described in Tables 18 and 19.
+The Licensee shall provide scheduled recreation streamflows on the days when such releases are forecast to occur, except as described below.